-Suvrat Raju
+Dr. Suvrat Raju

-(Associate Professor, International Centre for Theoretical Sciences Tata Institute of Fundamental Research, Bangalore, India)
+Professor, International Centre for Theoretical Sciences, Tata Institute of Fundamental Research, Bangalore, India

-For his original and influential insights into the resolution of the black hole information paradox and the principle of holography in quantum gravity
+For his original and influential insights into the resolution of the black hole information paradox and the principle of holography in quantum gravity.

-The blackhole information paradox has been a longstanding problem in quantum gravity after the discovery of Hawking radiation and blackhole evaporation in 1970's.
-Although some of the important questions on a quantum blackhole have been clarified in the light of string theory, the information paradox which jeopardizes quantum unitarity still remains as a critical issue.
-Dr. Raju made an original and essential contribution to the subject by pointing out the characteristic feature of the quantum Hilbert space of a black hole with Hawking radiation, which can describe the states inside and outside of the blackhole horizon at the same time.
-His proposal has given a significant influence on the recent researches of the blackhole information paradox, such as on the island proposal, and has drawn attention to the importance of the non-split property of the blackhole Hilbert space.
+The black hole information paradox has been a longstanding problem in quantum gravity since the discovery of Hawking radiation and black hole evaporation in the 1970s.
+Although some of the important questions on a quantum black hole have been clarified in the light of string theory, the information paradox which jeopardizes quantum unitarity remains a critical issue.
+Dr. Raju made an original and essential contribution to the subject by pointing out the characteristic feature of the quantum Hilbert space of a black hole with Hawking radiation, which can describe the states inside and outside of the black hole horizon at the same time.
+His proposal has significantly influenced the recent research on the black hole information paradox, such as on the island proposal, and has drawn attention to the importance of the nonsplit property of the black hole Hilbert space.